Bombs explode near Borussia Dortmund bus on the way to Champions League quarterfinal with Monaco

 About 15 minutes before kickoff, the club announced that Tuesday’s game against Monaco was postponed and moved to Wednesday at 12:45 p.m.
 ET – two hours before the regularly scheduled matches between Atletico Madrid and Leicester City in Spain and Bayern Munich and Real Madrid in Germany.

-Monaco fans displayed their solidarity for their German opponent by chanting “Dortmund!
+Monaco fans showed solidarity for their German opponent by chanting “Dortmund!
 Dortmund!”
 The host team tweeted its thanks to the visiting supporters.

 Monaco fans chanting 'DORTMUND DORTMUND' after bomb explosion near Borussia bus forces postponement of Tuesday's Champions League Game. pic.twitter.com/0ILu2sSAhQ